zelhajou/42cursus-net_practice/README.md

 - [MIT 6.858 Computer Systems Security, Fall 2014](https://www.youtube.com/playlist?list=PLUl4u3cNGP62K2DjQLRxDNRi0z2IRWnNh)

+### Firewalls:

+### Virtual Private Networks (VPNs):

+### Intrusion Detection/Prevention Systems (IDS/IPS):

+### Authentication Methods:

+### Security Protocols (SSL/TLS, IPsec):

+- Security protocols, such as SSL/TLS and IPsec, provide secure communication over the internet by encrypting data transmissions and verifying the authenticity of communication endpoints.
+- SSL (Secure Sockets Layer) and its successor, TLS (Transport Layer Security), are cryptographic protocols used to secure communication between clients (such as web browsers) and servers.
+They encrypt data transmissions and provide authentication using digital certificates.
+- IPsec (Internet Protocol Security) is a suite of protocols used to secure IP communications at the network layer.
+It provides encryption, authentication, and integrity protection for IP packets, ensuring secure transmission between network devices.

 ### Web Application Security
 ##### OWASP
 OWASP or Open Web Application Security Project is an online community that produces freely-available articles, methodologies, documentation, tools, and technologies in the field of web application security.